BlockstreamResearch/bip-frost-dkg/README.md

 then it is guaranteed that `t` signers are required to cooperate to produce a signature for the shared public key.

 There exist a number of DKG protocols with different requirements and guarantees.
-Most suitably for the use with FROST is the PedPop DKG (``Pedersen DKG with proofs of possession'').
+Most suitably for the use with FROST is the PedPop DKG (``Pedersen DKG with proofs of possession'') [KG20, CKM21, CGRS23].
 But similar to most DKG protocols in the literature, the PedPop DKG has strong requirements on the communication between signers:
 It assumes that signers have secure (i.e., authenticated and encrypted) channels between each other to deliver secret shares to individual signers, and it assumes that signers have access to a secure broadcast mechanism.